LOGIN INTERMEDIARIES BORROWERS

 3. APPLY directly from the platform with your intermediary or a Brickflow partner

-• Apply using our digital Smart Appraisal, the only tool on the market that connects directly with lenders
+• Our digital Smart Appraisal™ is the only tool on the market that connects directly with lenders, and covers everything they need to know to make fast, reliable credit decisions

-• Lenders love Brickflow’s digital application because it covers everything they need to know - but if one lender says no, apply to another with just one click, meaning no more repetitive form-filling
+• If one lender says no, apply to another with just one click, meaning no more repetitive form-filling

 Your intermediary will manage your application and ensure you’re happy with the loan terms.